Get A Life, Archer!

 I miss it very much.

-I also spent some time at the Upper Trent Divisional Headquarters in the data processing department.
-My first
+I also spent some time at the Upper Trent Divisional Headquarters in Burton-on-Tent in the data processing department.

 I had to leave STWA when they would not give me time off to visit Ann in America in December 1979 (we were to